nyc-crh/site/content/gallery/iris-morales.md

 title: Iris Morales Leads Political Education Class
 author: Michael Abramson
 citation: >
- "Iris Morales Leads Political Education Class," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/young-lords/iris-morales.
+ "Iris Morales Leads Political Education Class," Michael Abramson, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/iris-morales.
 imageFeatured: iris-morales.jpg
 imageFeaturedAlt: A group of young Black and Latino people are seated around a small table.
 Most appear to be male except for Iris Morales, who is at the head of the table.
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: The Young Lords party creates spaces for members to study history and politics.
 caption: This photo captures Young Lords Party members sitting together in a circle during a political education class.
 Iris Morales (seated at the head of the table) leads the group discussion about that week’s assigned texts.
 archive_source: >
  Reprinted in Johanna Fernández, *The Young Lords: A Radical History* (Chapel Hill: University of North Carolina Press, 2019)
 source_link:
-copyright: Photograph by Michael Abramson
+copyright: Photograph by Michael Abramson, courtesy of Johanna Fernandez
 categories:
 - Manhattan
+- Bronx
 - community activism
 tags:
 - segregation